 Giving Compass’ Take:

-• This study highlights the importance of expanding access to environmental education programs to underserved youth and offers insight as to how to increase inclusion efforts across race, ethnicity, and socioeconomic status.
+• Children and Nature Network highlights the importance of expanding access to environmental education programs to underserved youth and offers insight as to how to increase inclusion efforts across race, ethnicity, and socioeconomic status.

 • How can environmental organizations collaborate on inclusion initiatives?
 What role can funders play in expanding access?

 • Read more about the importance of access to environmental education.

 Outdoor time promotes physical and mental health, relieves stress and anxiety, and improves social skills.
 We also know that time in nature is particularly important for youth development and well being.
 Yet young people in the U.S. spend an alarming 90% of their time indoors.
 While the fields of outdoor and environmental education have been striving to meet this need and help reverse this trend, the reality is that for many youth, the problem is compounded by systemic barriers.

 Access to programs varies by race, ethnicity, and socioeconomic status.
 For example, the Outdoor Foundation reports that 70% of outdoor recreation participants are white.

 Underserved youth experience a range of barriers to accessing outdoor programs, including:

 - Lack of information, not being aware of opportunities

 - Safety concerns